 Miss Betty’s Oyster Plate at Fisherman’s Inn

 Historically, the Kent Narrows is known as a place central to facilitating seafood trade.
 The Straight of the Kent Island Narrows serves as a key link to the region’s land and water-based transportation networks.
 It’s a place where those whose sustenance depended upon the water worked, traveled through and raised their families.
-Today, the region continues to directly support hundreds of water-related businesses and is rich with maritime heritage and the much of the waterfront at in Mears Point Quadrant is known today as the “Working Waterfront” due to the trade that happens here.
+Today, the region continues to directly support hundreds of water-related businesses and is rich with maritime heritage and the much of the waterfront at in Harris Crab House/ Safe Harbor Quadrant is known today as the “Working Waterfront” due to the trade that happens here.

 HARRIS CRAB HOUSE AND SEAFOOD